 Clear, translucent, semi-transparent, solid?
-With so many choices in opacity and color, it can be overwhelming to choose a stain for your deck!
+With so many choices in opacity and color, it can be overwhelming choosing the right deck stain!
 Regular maintenance is key for improving the life of your wood deck, and it helps to have a reference guide when choosing stain for your deck care project.
 GNH Lumber recommends Arborcoat Exterior Stains by Benjamin Moore for durability and style.

 Spring is the perfect season for your deck staining project!
 It’s still low humidity, and the sun shines longer each day.
 Choose a stretch of days without rain in the forecast and get it done!